waynodiablo/Oystercard/yelpv1.md

 describe 'deleting restaurants' do

-  before do
+  before {Restaurant.create name: 'KFC'}
-    Restaurant.create(:name => "KFC")
-  end

-  it "removes a restaurant when a user clicks a delete link" do
+  scenario 'removes a restaurant when a user clicks a delete link' do
     visit '/restaurants'
     click_link 'Delete KFC'
     expect(page).not_to have_content 'KFC'